Monte Lipman

-Monte Lipman is an American music industry executive and film producer.
-He is the founder and current CEO of Republic Records.
-Over the course of his career, he has worked with a wide range of artists, including James Blake, Drake, Florence + the Machine, Ariana Grande, Taylor Swift, Amy Winehouse, Post Malone, The Weeknd, Pearl Jam, Jack Johnson, John Mellencamp, and numerous others.
+Monte Lipman is an American record executive and film producer.
+He founded the record label Republic Records in 1995, for which he is chief executive officer.
+He has worked with artists including James Blake, Drake, Florence + the Machine, Ariana Grande, Taylor Swift, Amy Winehouse, Post Malone, The Weeknd, BENEE, Pearl Jam, Jack Johnson, and John Mellencamp.
 He is the brother of Avery Lipman.

 Early life and education

 Lipman grew up partially in Montclair, New Jersey and graduated from Montclair High School.
-After high school, Lipman went to college at the University at Albany where he served on the university's concert board.
+He is of Jewish heritage.
+During their youth, the Lipman family encountered significant financial difficulties, which led them to rely on government assistance and food stamps.
+After high school, Lipman went to college at the University at Albany where he was on the university's concert board.
 There, he was in charge of finding acts to perform on campus and setting up concert events.
 He graduated in 1986 with a degree in communication and rhetoric.

 Career

 1986–2000: Career beginnings and first Republic Records run

 After college, Lipman worked at a variety of record labels over the course of 9 years.
 In 1995, Lipman co-founded Republic Records with his younger brother, Avery.
 The first act they signed was Bloodhound Gang.
 KROQ in Los Angeles picked up the band's record, "Fire Water Burn".
 Their next client was Chumbawamba.
 After listening to a demo of the band's album, Tubthumper, the Lipman brothers immediately offered to sign them to a deal on their imprint, a co-venture with Universal Records.
 The band's album went on to sell over 10 million copies worldwide.
 This began the Lipmans' long-term relationship with Universal Music in which they have held positions at the organization in one form or another since then.
 Other major acts signed in Republic's early years included 3 Doors Down and Godsmack (among others).